 The secret to having an effective landing page is to keep one goal per single page.
 This ensures your customers don’t get overwhelmed with too many options for the next step.

-Let’s take another look at the example mentioned earlier, Mountain Hardwear’s insulation landing page.
-The goal of this page is to sell insulation products.
+Let’s take another look at the example mentioned earlier, Mountain Hardwear’s insulated clothing landing page.

 Screenshot of Mountain Hardwear's insulation landing page

-And the brand sticks to a single call to action throughout the entire page to make sure visitors get to the checkout page.
+The brand sticks to a single CTA button throughout the entire page to make sure visitors get to the checkout page.

 checkout page